topcoder-platform/learning-paths-api/src/utils/certificate-image-generator/README.md

 The yaml located at `./certificate-image-generator.yml` is the CloudFormation resources configuration and includes all the requirements for creating the stack for the Image Generator on AWS.

 There is a helper bash script at `./deploy-stack.sh` that will generate the `aws cloudformation` command for the stage specified.
+It will also [re-deploy any serverless functions](#deploy-changes-to-generator).

 The script requires a stage argument that will be added as a suffix to the Stack and dependent service names.